-As a first response, we will address any weaknesses through High Quality Teaching.
+As a first response, we will address any weaknesses through teaching that targets their needs and next steps.
 For some children targeting these areas will see their learning improve.
 If your child continues to make less than the expected progress, we will gather further information and hold a meeting with you, your child's teacher and SENDCo to discuss if your child has SEN. Of course, we like to make sure your child is involved and so will gather their views before the meeting.
-If it is decided that your child has special educational needs, SEN Support will begin.

-Click the link for more information.
+If it is decided that your child has special educational needs, SEN Support will begin Click the link for more information.